 • Expense outside of the limit.
 Some states require insurers to offer optional limit coverage, stated on the declaration page, whereby the expense limit is outside the policy limit.
 This is particularly true for policies with low limits of liability.
 This type of policy provides no cap on the amount of money paid to defend a firm.
 Therefore, the only kind of payment that applies to the policy limit is an indemnity payment.

-The deductible is the portion of the covered loss that is not paid by the insurer.
-The policy will clarify whether the deductible amount paid reduces the limit of liability or if the limit of liability is in excess of the deductible amount.
+The deductible is the portion of the covered loss that is paid by the policyholder.
+The policy will clarify whether the deductible amount paid reduces the limit of liability, or if the limit of liability is in excess of the deductible amount.

-• Per claim deductible.
+• Per-claim deductible.
 The per-claim deductible is applied to each claim made during the policy period and applies to the first money paid on the claim.
 Many insurance companies pay the defense counsel or indemnify the claimant, and then bill the CPA firm for reimbursement of the deductible amount.
 Other insurance companies require the CPA firm to pay any claim amounts up to the amount of the deductible.

 • Aggregate deductible.
-The aggregate deductible is used with the per-claim to put a cap on the total deductible amount paid out by the CPA firm during the policy term.
-For example, if the firm has a $5,000 per-claim deductible with a $10,000 aggregate deductible, the firm would pay the full deductible on the first two claims Thereafter, the firm would not be assessed a deductible for any further claims during the policy term.
+The aggregate deductible is used with the per-claim deductible to put a cap on the total deductible amount paid out by the CPA firm during the policy term.
+For example, if the firm has a $5,000 per-claim deductible with a $10,000 aggregate deductible, the firm would pay the full deductible on the first two claims.
+Thereafter, the firm would not be assessed a deductible for any further claims during the policy term.
 Thus, the aggregate deductible defines the CPA firm’s maximum exposure for deductibles.

 Every carrier has a claims management philosophy, whether it is in a written statement or not.
 Ask the attorneys who work as defense counsel for CPA professional liability carriers for their assessments of the carrier’s claims handling process and philosophy.
 Most insurers make sound choices in selecting legal counsel and devising defense strategies, although some carriers may have more expertise in defending lawyers, doctors and design professionals than they do in defending CPAs—and the disciplines are very different from each other.
 The insurer should have skilled claims representatives on staff willing to work closely with the CPA firm and legal counsel in defending the claim.

 At CAMICO, the Claims department’s strategy toward claims handling includes a proactive approach and a strong emphasis on risk management.
 Our claims handling philosophy includes:

-Solve professional liability problems fairly, efficiently and expeditiously with superior services and a personal approach.
+• Solve professional liability problems fairly, efficiently and expeditiously with superior services and a personal approach.

-Intervene where appropriate, including ‘repair work’ on behalf of the policyholder
+• Intervene where appropriate, including ‘repair work’ on behalf of the policyholder

-Provide a proactive defense—not passive and reactionary.
+• Provide a proactive defense—not passive and reactionary.
 Upfront analysis enables the development and implementation of a plan to resolve the matter in a focused manner.

-Employ a team approach that brings together the policyholder, the CAMICO representative and external attorneys and consultants, as required.
+• Employ a team approach that brings together the policyholder, the CAMICO representative and external attorneys and consultants, as required.

-Counsel policyholders on ways to avoid or minimize exposure.
+• Counsel policyholders on ways to avoid or minimize exposure.